background 8

 6. Drupal

-Last but not least, we have something that we consider to be the best solution.
+Last but certainly not least, we have something that we consider to be the best solution.
 Drupal has been on the market for over 20 years and is trusted by companies and institutions all over the world.
-For some reason, however, until now it has been less associated with the headless CMS concept, which is a pity, because it works great in this sphere.
+For some reason, however, until now it has been less associated with the headless CMS concept, which is a pity because it works great in this sphere.

 Drupal advantages:

-• Fully open source and free.
+• Fully open-source and free.

-• Full "out of the box" functionality. – simply install and use.
+• Full "out of the box" functionality – simply install and use.

 • Thousands of modules to extend functionality.
 Fully free and perfectly integrated into the core software – you are assured that simply everything will work as it should.